 Whatever the reason, the results of inactivity is something I see transparently in practice very regularly.
 I can tell you from first hand experience exercise helps people lose weight.

 How much you need to do varies from individual to individual.
 This is because each different person will perform differing amounts of exercise, at different intensities at different frequencies.
 For example, someone running 5 times per week with a running club, at varying intensities will likely see very different results from someone attending a Zumba class twice weekly.

 Conducting regular physical activity is without doubt a beneficial endeavour.
 Those who do participate regularly at good intensities do see results and improve their diabetes control.
 We shouldn’t also forget the health benefits associated with regular exercise.

 An ideal would be to combine regular physical activity with exercise but in todays modern society many jobs make this difficult.

 I would advise looking at your own circumstances and devising a plan of how you can get active.
-If you have an office job and spend time commuting to work, chances are you will not achieve the necessary amount of intensity through physical activity alone to make a significant difference to your weight or diabetes control.
-In this instance, more formal exercise may be the route for you because it will be higher intensity and lower duration.
+If you have an office job and spend time commuting to work, chances are you will not have time to achieve the necessary physical activity for weight loss or improved diabetes control.
+In this instance, more formal exercise may be the route for you because it will be higher intensity and thus shorter duration.

 If you are more elderly and/or formal exercise is no longer an option for you, a more gentle approach such as prolonged walks might be a more realistic option for you.